Signal Enhancement for Magnetic Navigation Challenge Problem: Flight Data Description

-A campaign was conducted to collect magnetic field data.
-During the data collection, flight patterns were planned such that data could be collected at varying heights above ellipsoid (HAE), where the aircraft is flying at a constant altitude above the earth's assumed perfectly ellipsoidal shape, and over varying drape surfaces, where the aircraft is flying at a constant altitude over actual crustal features, such as mountains and valleys.
+A campaign was conducted during the summer of 2020 to collect magnetic field data.
+During the data collection, flight patterns were planned such that data could be collected at various altitudes.
+This is typically measured in height above ellipsoid (HAE), where the aircraft is flying at a constant altitude above the Earth's assumed perfectly ellipsoidal shape.
+For drape surfaces, the aircraft is flying at an approximately constant altitude above ground level (AGL), i.e. over actual crustal features, such as mountains and valleys.

-The measurements were collected by Sander Geophysics Ltd. (SGL) \cite{SGL2020} over Ottawa, Ontario, Canada, using a Cessna Grand Caravan equipped with a number of sensors.
-The measurements were collected in three flight areas.
-The flight area north of Arnprior is the Figure of Merit (FOM) region.
-The western-most flight area is known as the Renfrew flight area, while the furthest east area is known as the Eastern flight area.
-All three flight areas are shown in Figure~\ref{fig:map_of_flight_areas}.
+The measurements were collected by Sander Geophysics Ltd.\ (SGL) \cite{SGL2020} near Ottawa, Ontario, Canada, using a Cessna Grand Caravan equipped with a number of sensors.
+The measurements were collected in three flight areas, which are shown in Figure~\ref{fig:sgl_map}.
+Scalar measurements of the total field were generated from five optically pumped, split-beam cesium vapor magnetometers.
+Four fluxgate magnetometers, one at the base of the tail stinger and three inside the aircraft, were also used for vector measurements of the total field.

-To collect the total magnetic field measurements, five optically-pumped, cesium split-beam scalar magnetometers, and four vector fluxgate magnetometers were positioned in the aircraft.
 One scalar magnetometer was positioned on a tail stinger to collect magnetic measurements with minimal aircraft magnetic field noise.
-The remaining four scalar magnetometers, as well as the three vector magnetometers, were placed inside the cabin of the aircraft.
+The remaining four scalar magnetometers were placed inside the cabin of the aircraft.
 The locations of the sensors within the cabin can be found in Table \ref{tab:sensor_loc}.

 In addition to the magnetometers, supplemental sensors collected relevant flight data.
-A subset of this data, such as GPS location, contain information redundant to the truth data.
-Using this data could lead to falsely accurate neural networks, and therefore should not be used.
+A subset of this data, such as compensated tail stinger measurements, contain information redundant to the truth signal.
+Using this data could lead to falsely accurate models, and therefore should not be used.
 The data fields shown below were determined to provide information for training, while not providing direct truth data.
-For information on all data fields collected during flight, see Appendix \ref{sec.datafields}.
+For information on all of the data fields collected, see Appendix \ref{sec:data_fields}.
+Note that Earth's core field from the International Geomagnetic Reference Field (IGRF) \cite{Alken2021} can be calculated along the flight path as \texttt{igrf = mag\_1\_dc $-$ mag\_1\_igrf}.